mattfelber/Notes/README.md

 ![](
 /screenshot/tts-editor-wiki.png)

 Highlight text and click WIKIPEDIA to get a summary.
-Click TALK to convert text to speech.
+TALK to convertS text to speech.
+Highlight text and click DICTIONARY for definition+syns+ants.

 Thread Threading
 Wikipedia
 Pyttsx3
+Get
 TTS Text to Speech
 Calculator
 Digital Clock